 (ii).
 The existing energy mix of the country is heavily skewed towards thermal power plants, mainly operating on imported fossil fuel.
-The continuous import of fossil fuel not only creates pressure on the precious foreign exchange reserves of the country but is also an environmental core to achieve sustainable development it is imperative the are given priority for power generation and their devel Energy Security Action Plan 2005 approved by GoP, a aspect of power generation through renewable energy a 5% of total national power generation capacity (i.e. 97 RE resources by 2030.
+The continuous import of fossil fuel not only creates pressure on the precious foreign exchange reserves of the country but is also an environmental concern.
+Therefore, in order to achieve sustainable development it is imperative that indigenous RE resources are given priority for power generation and their development is encouraged.
+The Energy Security Action Plan 2005 approved by GoP, duly recognizes this very aspect of power generation through renewable energy and envisages that at least 5% of total national power generation capacity (i.e. 9700 MW) to be met through RE resources by 2030.

 (iii).
-The Authority considers that the property consistent with the provisions of Energy Security Actio will help in diversifying the energy portfolio of the count enhance the energy security of the country by recent imported fuel but will also help in reducing in carbon e the electricity, thus improving the environment.
+The Authority considers that the proposed project of NSEPL is consistent with the provisions of Energy Security Action Plan 2005.
+The project will help in diversifying the energy portfolio of the country.
+Further, it will not only enhance the energy security of the country by reducing the dependence on imported fuel but will also help in reducing in carbon emission by generating clean electricity, thus improving the environment.

 (iv).
-As explained in the preceding paragraphe, if details of location, technology, size, net capacity/e arrangements, technical details and other related in. generation facility/Wind Power Plant/Wind Farm.
-In this observed that Govt, of Sindh has allocated land to generation facility/Wind Power Plant/Wind Farm.
-The incorporated in Schedule-I of the proposed general directs NSEPL to utilize the allocated land exclusively for facility/Wind Power Plant/Wind Farm and not to carry of activity on the said land except with its prior approval.
+As explained in the preceding paragraphs, NSEPL has provided the details of location, technology, size, net capacity/energy yield, interconnection arrangements, technical details and other related information for the proposed generation facility/Wind Power Plant/Wind Farm.
+In this regard, the Authority has observed that Govt. of Sindh has allocated land to NSEPL for setting up a generation facility/Wind Power Plant/Wind Farm.
+The said details have been incorporated in Schedule-I of the proposed generation licence.
+The Authority directs NSEPL to utilize the allocated land exclusively for the proposed generation facility/Wind Power Plant/Wind Farm and not to carry out any other generation activity on the said land except with its prior approval.